Learn how to make Chocolate Granola at home. I also made a list with 9 granola benefits that you need to know if you want to include it in your diet.

 If you know other homemade granola recipes, I really want to hear them (always in search for good recipes 🙂 ).
 Just drop it in the comments.

-Tips: 1.
-Make a large batch.
+- Make a large batch.
 You can store granola for at least 4 weeks in plastic or glass jars.
-So basically you'll end up spending about 40 minutes to make a month's breakfast.
-2. Try it with your favourite healthy yoghurt, milk and/or fruits.
+So basically you’ll end up spending about 40 minutes to make a month’s breakfast.

 Homemade Chocolate Granola Recipe